not-nexus/shelf/docs/api/search.md

 Our api supports searching artifact metadata which will return a link header for each search result.

 Note:
+* Remember any escaped item must have two backslashes to be valid JSON.
 * The only requirement is the search portion of the criteria.

 Search criteria:
 ----------------